hltcoe/turkle/README.md

 combined document.

 There are example HTML and CSV files in the `examples` directory.
+`translate_minimal.html` uses just HTML elements without any JavaScript.  `translate_validate.html` uses third-party JavaScript libraries to perform form validation.  `lda-lemmas.html` is a more complicated example that uses custom JavaScript to dynamically generate HTML elements and CSV files that store data structures as JSON strings.

 ## Creating Projects and Publishing Batches of Tasks ##